-NOTE The timelines bin includes a backups bin with timelines saved at various stages of the lesson and a completed projects bin with finished compositions.
-These bins are both available for reference and reverse-engineering the node trees.
+NOTE The Timelines bin includes a Backups bin with timelines saved at various stages of the lesson and a Completed Projects bin with finished compositions.
+These bins are both available for reference and reverse- engineering the node trees.

-- 1 Open DaVinci Resolve, and in the project manager, open the Fusion 16 Lessons part 2 project you have been using for the past three lessons. - 2 From the timelines bin, double-click the Part 2-START timeline.
-Then go to the fourth and final red marker, which is over the green screen of our musician.
+1 Open DaVinci Resolve, and in the Project Manager, open the R17 Fusion Guide Lessons part 1 project you have been using for the past three lessons.

+- 2 From the Timelines bin, double-click the Part 1-START timeline.
+Then go to the last red marker, which is over the green screen of our musician. - 3 Click the Fusion page button.

-This shot from a Steve Vai music video is typical of a professional green screen shoot.
+This shot from a Steve Vai music video is typical of a professional green-screen shoot.
 The first thing you might notice is that it appears to have low contrast and low saturation.
-This is often the case with content acquired on film, or more likely these days, digital film.
+This is often the case with content acquired on modern digital film cameras.
 Digital film cameras apply a very pronounced gamma curve to clips to achieve a higher dynamic range.
-To a much lesser extent, every HD video clip, Photoshop document, or web graphic, has a nonlinear gamma value based on either an sRGB or Rec 709 2.4 color profile.
+To a much lesser extent, every HD video clip, Photoshop document, or web graphic has a nonlinear gamma value based on either an sRGB or Rec 709 2.4 color profile.

-The problem with nonlinear gamma curves is that compositing operations expect images to have linear gamma, not modified gamma values.
+The problem with using nonlinear gamma curves is that compositing operations expect images to have linear gamma, not modified gamma values.
 Why?
 Because the math used in almost every compositing operation works more predictably assuming images have linear gamma.